dapr/docs/daprdocs/content/en/reference/daprd/daprd.md

 daprd can be used with several arguments in different scenarios.
 For a detailed list of all available arguments run: `daprd --help` or see this [table](https://docs.dapr.io/reference/arguments-annotations-overview/) for a comprehensive comparison between daprd options with CLI and Kubernestes annotation options.

 1. Start a sidecar along an application by specifying its unique ID.
-This is a required field
+Note `--app-id` is a required field:

 ```bash
 ~/.dapr/bin/daprd --app-id myapp